-FIG. 1,202.-Diagram of non-reversible or constant current booster system.
+Fig. 1,202.-Diagram of non-reversible or constant current booster system.
 The booster armature and field are in series between one side of the lighting and power bus bars.
 A shunt field is also provided, which acts in opposition to the series field.
 This booster carries a practically unvarying current from the lighting to the power bus bars, regardless of the fluctuations of the external load, which current is equal to the average required by the fluctuating load.
 Except under abnormal conditions the shunt field always predominates giving a voltage which is added to that of the lighting bus bars, so that the voltage across the power busses is always higher than that across the lighting by an amount equal to the booster voltage.
-If an excessive load come on the power circuits, the increased excitation of the series coil, due to a slight increase in current from the lighting to the power bus bars.
-The battery discharges, furnishing an amount of current equal to the between that required by the load and the constant current through the booster.
-If the power load decrease below normal, the slight decrease in current in the booster series field between that required by the load and the excess current goes into the battery.
+If an excessive load come on the power circuits, the increased excitation of the series coil, due to a slight increase in current from the lighting to the power bus bars, lowers the booster voltage and consequently reduces the voltage across the power bus bars.
+The battery discharges, furnishing an amount of current equal to the difference between that required by the load and the constant current through the booster.
+If the power load decrease below normal, the slight decrease in current in the booster series field increases the booster armature voltage and the excess current goes into the battery.
 The booster, therefore, does not in reality give a constant current, but by proper design the variation may be kept within a few per cent.

 Across the other set of bars are connected the circuits supplying the fluctuating load, and the battery is also connected directly across these power bars.